 Implementing territory management in Salesforce can be invaluable when working with complex sales territories or large sales teams.
-Using one of several available territory management options will allow you to structure your Salesforce data to reflect your unique sales territories.
+There are several options for managing territories in Salesforce, which will allow you to structure your data to reflect your unique sales territories.
 As a result, Salesforce users may be granted access to accounts based on criteria such as postal code, industry, revenue, and even custom fields.

 Here are the three options we recommend for setting up territory management in Salesforce.

 Salesforce’s Enterprise Territory Management

 If you’re working with 1,000 territories or fewer, Salesforce’s Enterprise Territory Management may be a viable option.
 Using this tool, you can set up a highly structured model for assigning accounts to one or more territories.
 The core components of this feature are your assignment model, territories, and account assignment rules.